How to pleasure a woman in bed

 Since all the search seems to focus on the women in casual relationships, it's difficult to draw any conclusions about what exactly the men are after.
 Is it purely sexual release, or is it something more fundamental, like an expression of sexual prowess - a kind of "notch on the bedpost" thing?

 And furthermore, how many men are interested in having casual sex?
 Among my friends and colleagues, I can't really think of all that many who pursue casual sex when they are not in a relationship.
 They all seem to be much more interested in getting into a relationship and enjoying mutually rewarding sex.

 From a psychological and emotional position, this is really rather interesting – could it be that there is another factor at work here, which is the drive that men have to learn how to pleasure a woman in bed, that they do not instinctively know how to give a woman an orgasm?
 You see, sharing sexual pleasure does require a sensitivity to your partner's needs and desires, and it certainly requires learning and effort on the part of men to make the woman come.

 As we've already discussed, the casual and commonplace expectation in stable emotionally intimate relationships that are sexual, between men and women, is that the man is going to give the woman an orgasm.
 So this is not by any means a simple issue, and it's certainly likely to promote debate for some time yet.

-What I think is really clear to me is this: from the research I've done with clients over the past 16 or 18 years, the best sex is definitely that which is not only based on physical satisfaction in bed, but also based on emotional connection – you could call this love, although in my experience trust and respect are just as powerful agents for producing intimacy as love.
+What I think is really clear to me is this: from the research I've done with clients over the past 18 years, the best sex is definitely that which is not only based on physical satisfaction in bed, but also based on emotional connection – you could call this love, although in my experience trust and respect are just as powerful agents for producing intimacy as love.